Xul Solar: esoteric paintings

 Zodiac (1953)

-Based on Zodiac painting, Xul introduced a Tarot deck of 2" x 4" cards painted with tempera on cardboard.
-It's composed by two series of 12 cards each one, with the second series evoking the Marseille Tarot's medieval style although leaving aside some of the classic cards.
+Based on Zodiac painting, Xul introduced a Tarot deck of 2" x 4" cards painted with tempera on cardboards.
+The deck is composed by two series of 12 cards each one, with the first series representing zodiacal signs, and the second one evoking the Marseille Tarot's medieval style, although leaving aside some of the classic characters.
 That's why we won't find The Fool, The Priestess, The Empress, Death, Temperance, The Devil, The Star or The World.

 Xul Solar's Tarot